drprojects/superpoint_transformer/README.md

 ## 💳  Credits
 - This project was built using [Lightning-Hydra template](https://github.com/ashleve/lightning-hydra-template).
-- The main data structures of this work rely on [PyToch Geometric](https://github.com/pyg-team/pytorch_geometric)
+- The main data structures of this work rely on [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric)
 - Some point cloud operations were inspired from the [Torch-Points3D framework](https://github.com/nicolas-chaulet/torch-points3d), although not merged with the official project at this point.
 - For the KITTI-360 dataset, some code from the official [KITTI-360](https://github.com/autonomousvision/kitti360Scripts) was used.
 - Some superpoint-graph-related operations were inspired from [Superpoint Graph](https://github.com/loicland/superpoint_graph)